 As a crew member the job varies slightly in the Caribbean and Bahamas to the Med, the days are shorter, and guests tend to start their day earlier.
 It is common to spend many nights on anchor and cruising between islands.
 Many of the islands do not have destination marinas and guests prefer to be anchored in beautiful bays off white sand beaches.
 The environment in the Caribbean is more laid back and it tends to rub off on the guests; water sports, beach runs, fishing, diving, hiking and beach bars are the popular activities here.
 There is often little to do ashore after dark (besides in St Barths) and guests remain on board in the evening.
 Due to the rougher seas and intermittent rain in the Caribbean, there tends to be more frequent rising down and cleaning for the exterior crew.

 The Caribbean and USA season begins to slow down in March.
-Many crew are hired on a seasonal basis and their employment contracts will come to an end, others will prepare to take the vessel to its next seasonal destination and some may remain onboard the yacht for a winter yard (maintenance) period.
+Many crews are hired on a seasonal basis and their employment contracts will come to an end, others will prepare to take the vessel to its next seasonal destination and some may remain on board the yacht for a winter yard (maintenance) period.
 There is often crew turnover during this stage of the year and it is a very good time to find employment.

-Off season is also a good time to train and rest crew.
+The off-season is also a good time to train and rest crew.
 It is likely that hours will be 08h00 – 17h00 and that you will have weekends off, provided you are not on watch.
-The summer months in Florida can be a great experience for crew (if you can handle the hot and humid weather), there is a more relaxed atmosphere on board, ‘normal’ work hours and more down time.
+The summer months in Florida can be a great experience for the crew (if you can handle the hot and humid weather), there is a more relaxed atmosphere on board, ‘normal’ work hours and more downtime.
 It will also provide deck and engine room crew members with invaluable yard experience which will stand them in good stead for their careers.

 Visa and Legal Requirements: